Hacker0x01/docs.hackerone.com/docs/programs/start-h1-bounty.md

  ![start-bounty-2](./images/start-bounty-2.png)

 Once your program settings have been configured and you exit the setup environment, your program will be live as a confidential, invitation-only program.

-When your program is comfortable with the capacity to handle reports received from hackers reach out to customersuccess@hackerone.com to launch your program publicly.